bosch-thermostat/home-assistant-bosch-custom-component/README.md

     bosch_thermostat_client: debug
 ```

+## Bosch system scan via raw scan

+The integration allows a raw scan of the connected Bosch devices via Home Assistant or Linux system.
+This is useful, if your installation fails or does not show devices or sensors you know to be existing.

+Detailed guidance can be found at https://github.com/bosch-thermostat/home-assistant-bosch-custom-component/wiki/Dev-Raw-Scan-for-the-Bosch-Devices

+**bosch.debug_scan** .

+Download `json` file and attach it somewhere.
+The `json` file is stored under <hass-config>/www/bosch_scan.json.
+Please make sure the www folder exists prior to running the scan.

 # First config help needed.

 Come to Discord channel https://discord.gg/WeWQGNR and let's try to figure out if you have unknown device for us or if there is issue with component.